 This program encourages the chipping of slash from reducing flammable vegetation conducted on any privately-owned property in La Plata, San Juan, Montezuma, Archuleta or Dolores counties in Colorado.
-Wildfire Adapted will reimburse the homeowner $150/day or 50% of the cost, whichever is less.
+Wildfire Adapted will reimburse the homeowner 50% of the cost up to $250.
 You may choose to rent a chipper yourself or hire a mitigation company to provide chipping services, assuming all requirements are met.
-You may fill out an application electronically or print a paper application.
+You can send an application to email@example.com or print a paper application to mail.

 For communities that are new to Wildfire Adapted, Wildfire Adapted and 1-2 of our partners (BLM, CSFS, or local fire department) do either a drive through or walk through of the neighborhood with the Wildfire Adapted Ambassador and one or more residents.
 The community will receive a written report, complete with pictures, and 4-6 recommendations to get the community started on their wildfire preparedness efforts.
 No cost to homeowner other than coordinating with HOA and neighbors.